 The LG 27UK650 is the best 4k monitor that we've tested so far.
-It delivers good overall picture quality, with excellent gray uniformity, great viewing angles, and great SDR peak brightness.
-It has great motion handling, with an excellent response time and flicker-free backlight.
+It has a good design, with a good height adjustment on the stand and a decent tilt range.
+Performance-wise, it delivers good overall picture quality, with great wide viewing angles, and has great motion handling and excellent low input lag.

-Unfortunately, the 27UK650 doesn't look as good in a dark room, and HDR content doesn't look its greatest, due to the mediocre native contrast ratio and lack of wide color gamut.
-Overall though, the UK650 is a very good 4k monitor that should please most people.
+Unfortunately, the 27UK650-w doesn't look as good in a dark room, and the 60Hz refresh rate may be disappointing to some.
+Overall, it is a very good 4k monitor that should please most users.

-If you like the LG 27UK650, but are looking for a larger screen, check out the LG 32UD99 instead.
+If you like the LG 27UK650 but are looking for a larger screen, check out the LG 32UD99 instead.
 The larger 32" screen is ideal for multitasking, and the 32UD99 performs nearly identically to the smaller model.
-It has a slightly better color gamut, and is able to display a wide color gamut in HDR.
+It has a slightly better color gamut and is able to display a wide color range in HDR.
 It also has better connectivity, thanks to an included USB hub that can be used to connect and charge your accessories, with only one cable going back to your computer.

 If you want the best HDR experience, or often work in the wider Adobe RGB color space, the Acer Predator X27 has the widest color gamut of any 4k monitor that we've reviewed so far.
 It's also extremely bright and has excellent motion handling, making it one of the most versatile monitors that we've reviewed so far.